newrelic/newrelic-telemetry-sdk-java/README.md

 * Java 8 or greater
 * For IDEA:
-    * lombok plugin installed
-    * Annotation processing enabled for the project (Sample instructions can be found [here](https://immutables.github.io/apt.html) for popular IDEs)
 * Docker & docker-compose must be installed for integration testing

 ### Building